 Being injured is bad enough, without the knowledge that it’s someone else’s fault.
 This can add to your physical suffering because of the distress caused to you and your family by the accident.
-We can inform you on how to claim compensation for personal injury and are proud to help many people with personal injury claims and compensation that can go some way towards making things better.
+We can inform you on how to claim compensation for personal injuries and losses following an accident and are proud to help many people with personal injury claims secure compensation that can go some way towards making things better.

-Our personal injury claims solicitors specialise in dealing with all forms of personal injury, such as:
+Our personal injury team specialise in dealing with all forms of personal injury, such as:

 - Accidents and illness at work

 Severe work accidents can be life-changing.
 You may not feel comfortable bringing a claim against your employer, however we deal with all claims with sensitivity so you can maintain your professional relationship.
 Find out more.

 - Animal accidents

 We are one of the leading law firms in England & Wales for accidents involving animals, so understand the complexities of these claims.
 Find out more here.